Manchester City footballer Benjamin Mendy not guilty of rape and attempted rape

 The group returned to his home, where she claimed he took her phone and led her to a locked bathroom, before forcing her to strip.

-Afterwards, she accused him of raping her on the bed, despite her protests.
+She claimed he then raped her on the bed, despite her protests.

+Giving evidence in his defence, Mendy told the jury the pair had a consensual sexual encounter and later swapped details on Snapchat.
+Asked whether he had held her down or forced her onto the bed, he replied: “No.”

+He told the jury: “I will never force to have sex with a woman.”